Barriers to Evaluation: 4 Proven Models to Evaluate Your Learning and Development Initiatives

 - Stage three: Establish the most effective and relevant approaches for your organisation

 Do your L&D initiatives improve your employee retention?
-If not, here’s 5 strategies you can implement within the public sector.
+If not, here are 5 strategies you can implement within the public sector.

 2. Kirkpatrick Model - most popular for a wide variety of organisations